1 Dead, 1 Injured In Shooting Near San Jose Park

 SAN JOSE (CBS SF) – One man was killed and another man was injured in a shooting near a park in San Jose Wednesday evening.

-The shooting was reported on the 900 block of East Santa Clara Street near Roosevelt Park around 8:10 p.m.READ MORE: Fire Crews Contain 15-Acre Vegetation Fire In Discovery Bay
+The shooting was reported on the 900 block of East Santa Clara Street near Roosevelt Park around 8:10 p.m.READ MORE: Vaccine VIP: 106-Year-Old Cheered As He Gets 2nd Dose Of COVID Vaccine In San Jose

 When officers arrived, they found a man with life-threatening injuries.
 He was rushed to the hospital and later died, police said.
-A second man suffered non-life threatening injuries.READ MORE: Hertl Scores Twice In 500th NHL Game, Helps Sharks Defeat Avalanche
+A second man suffered non-life threatening injuries.READ MORE: COVID: San Joaquin County Mired In Red Tier; Hospitalizations Up As Vaccinations Slow

 No further details about the shooting were immediately available.

-Police did not have any information about motive or the shooter.MORE NEWS: Tents Housing Homeless On San Francisco Streets Down 65% In A Year, City Says
+Police did not have any information about motive or the shooter.MORE NEWS: COVID Reopening: San Francisco Adopts Yellow Tier Guidelines; Bars Resume Indoor Service

 Wednesday night’s shooting was the city’s 15th homicide of the year so far.